Trond-F-Christiansen/zephyr/doc/services/zbus/index.rst

   to send and receive messages to and from the bus;
 * :zephyr:code-sample:`zbus-ipc-forwarder` shows how to use the zbus IPC forwarder to forward zbus messages between two cores;
+* :zephyr:code-sample:`zbus-uart-forwarder` shows how to use the zbus UART forwarder to forward zbus messages between two UART devices;
 * :zephyr:code-sample:`zbus-priority-boost` illustrates zbus priority boost feature with a priority inversion scenario;
 * :zephyr:code-sample:`zbus-runtime-obs-registration` illustrates a way of using the runtime